watzthisco/intro-to-react/solutions/lab10/README.md

+# Lab10 - Component Lifecycle and AJAX
+Solution to lab 10 from Intro to React, by Chris Minnick

+To get started, run npm install inside this folder.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>